Campus Recreation

 Difficulty rating: 2

-• Notes: An easy well marked trail, this is a great way to get the blood pumping.
-This trail follows a clearly marked path down into the canyon and it also connected to the Yavapai trail which is a .7 mile out and back trail that is well worth it.
-If hikers want to get out early before the heat of the day, they may be lucky enough to see some wild burros along the trail!
+An easy, well-marked trail, this is a great way to get your blood pumping.
+This trail follows a marked path down into the canyon and it is also connected to the Yavapai trail which is a .7 mile out and back.
+Get out early before the heat of the day, and you may be lucky enough to see some wild burros along the trail.

 Ridgeback Overlook